MicrosoftDocs/sql-docs/docs/advanced-analytics/r/how-to-do-realtime-scoring.md

 + The PREDICT function is available in all editions of SQL Server 2017 and is enabled by default.
 You do not need to install R or enable additional features.

 + If using sp\_rxPredict, some additional steps are required.
-See [Enable realtime scoring](#bkmk_enableRtScoring).
+See [Enable real-time scoring](#bkmk_enableRtScoring).

 + At this time, only RevoScaleR and MicrosoftML can create compatible models.
 Additional model types might become available in future.
-For the list of currently supported algorithms, see [Realtime scoring](../real-time-scoring.md).
+For the list of currently supported algorithms, see [Real-time scoring](../real-time-scoring.md).

 ### Serialization and storage